gvergnaud/ts-pattern/README.md

     .exhaustive();
 ```

+#### Type guard function

-If the function given to `P.when` is a [Type Guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates), TS-Pattern will use the type guard's return type to narrow the input.
+If you pass a [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) function to `P.when`, TS-Pattern will use its return type to narrow the input.

 ```ts
 const isString = (x: unknown): x is string => typeof x === 'string';